rebeling/anchorman/docs/introduction.rst

 Introduction
 ==============

-Anchorman uses three things: a text, some links and a markup specification.
-It will iterate the text parse [1]_ and try to apply the links.
+Anchorman turns your text into hypertext and uses three things: a text, a list of links and a markup specification.
+It iterates the text parse [1]_ looking for link matches and replaces them in the text.

 Markup specification define your strategy for replacing the elements.
 One option is to create a tag of a word and the other is to highlight it.